PremHcl/ts-app-builder/README.md

 You'll be prompted for some default values.
 You can change them in teh resulting config.json and auth.json files.

-After the prompt comes back, do a local install by typing:
+After the prompt comes back, do a local install by typing (ignore warnings about missing repositories):

     npm install